Overview

 - Use

-- Use pagination cursors or page tokens returned by the API rather than constructing your own offsets,
+limitor page-size parameters thoughtfully.
+Smaller pages improve perceived latency and make error handling simpler. - Use pagination cursors or page tokens returned by the API rather than constructing your own offsets, where applicable.

 - For bulk operations, prefer multiple smaller requests over single extremely large ones.